cnbuff410/hn-notifier/readme.rst

 .. image:: https://cloud.githubusercontent.com/assets/534284/4026469/1a1aaa40-2c1a-11e4-91b1-4045f6a2af8a.png

-If you happened to find one looks interesting, you can click on it, and the `"new" section of HN <https://news.ycombinator.com/newest>`_ will be openned in your browser automatically.
+If you happened to find one looks interesting, you can click on it, and the HN page of this post will be openned in your browser automatically.
 You can then either upvote it or leave comment.

 Click your mouse again anywhere will make the post dialog disappear and the icon goes back to grey status.